Samurais/sce_deck/README.rst

 2. The configuration needs to be customize in order to use your own account ,keyname and log policy,but don't check in it.

-3. The job building whole project is started on every Odd Clock like 6:00,8:00 and 10:00.
-So , any testcase you want to run by SCE Deck, you may check in it accordingly.